Who's Behind Listverse?

 Before she found the picture of the temple, Dorothy had dreams in which she saw the buildings and greenery of ancient Egypt.
 Her interest and love for Egypt skyrocketed, and she joined study groups to learn more about reincarnation and spirituality.

-She finally moved to Cairo after marrying an Egyptian man and gave birth to a baby that she named Seti.
+After marrying an Egyptian man, she finally moved to Cairo and gave birth to a baby that she named Seti.
 She herself would now be known as Omm Sety.
 Omm’s marriage didn’t last.
 Her habit of going into a trance and scribbling random hieroglyphics at night about her spirit guide completely freaked her husband out.

 Her writings eventually amounted to around 70 pages and detailed Omm’s life in ancient Egypt.
 It stated that she was a priestess at the Kom El Sultan temple and had a child by Pharoah Seti at the young age of 14.
 However, she had broken a priestess vow by losing her virginity and took her own life to prevent the Pharaoh from being punished for this crime.